ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 Anyone can create an Ethereum account for free with a specific type of app commonly known as a wallet.
 Wallets hold the keys that let you hold, send and receive crypto.
 You can also connect to projects on Ethereum that will let you trade NFTs, exchange coins, access play-to-earn games, unlock Defi and much more.

+Unlike traditional account registrations you may be used to, creating an Ethereum account is done privately and without asking permission.
+Accounts are controlled by keys that your wallet software helps you create, and are not issued by a third party, nor stored in a central registry.

 ## Step 1: Browse our list of wallets

 A wallet is like an online bank account for Ethereum.
 There are dozens of different wallets to choose from—mobile, desktop, or even browser extensions.
 Our curated list of trusted wallets is a good place to start.